guru-beach/moto-demo/README.md

 Vagrantfile based on https://github.com/coreos/coreos-vagrant/

+DO NOT RUN THIS DEMO IN PRODUCTION!!!
+There are some hard coded values like the Consul encrypt hash which are open to the internet.
+This should only be used for demonstration purposes and then killed.

 This is a Demo to show how to use Hashicorp Vault for creating static and dynamic TLS certificates.

 Basic Setup: